 Also remember another 4% amount, which is the annualized rate of return on investments you should average to make your money last for at least 30 years.

-For a simple example, let's say you were able to save $1 million by age 65.
-4% of $1 million is $40,000.
+For a simple example estimating the income you may need in retirement, let's say you were able to save, by age 65, $1 million, invested in a portfolio of stocks and bonds.
+Four percent of $1 million is $40,000.
 This will be your withdrawal amount in year one of retirement.
 In year two, you can withdraw $41,200 (40,000 plus 3%).
 If you keep on with 3% increases in dollar amount every year, you can expect the money to last for 30 years or more.

 4. Determine How Much to Save to Reach Your Retirement Goal